RedHatProductSecurity/cvelib/README.md

 set CVE_API_KEY=<api_key>
 ```

-Additionial options that have an accompanying environment variable include:
+Additional options that have an accompanying environment variable include:

 * `-e/--environment` or `CVE_ENVIRONMENT`: allows you to configure the deployment environment
   (that is, the URL at which the service is available) to interface with.
 Allowed values: `prod`,